Skip to main content

 International Student Union (ISU)

 Cornell's International Student Union (ISU) has created a survival guide of resources and tips that the students who created it wish they had before coming into Cornell.
 ISU has also created a packing list with suggestions as to what to bring from home and what to purchase here in Ithaca.
-Please note: The survival guide and packing list are created and maintained by ISU students, and the Office of Global Learning is not responsible for its accuracy.
+Please note: The survival guide and packing list are created and maintained by ISU students, and International Services is not responsible for its accuracy.
 ISU also offers MINT (Mentorship for International students).
 The program aims to pair new students with an experienced mentor, who will guide new students through the process of adjusting to life at Cornell socially, academically, financially, and professionally.

 View the Survival Guide